 What an emergency physician actually gets paid to save a life:

 I am not an economist, nor a philosopher, but this all seems to follow a theory of sorts, that I have observed.
 There may be an official theory of economics of which I am unaware that explains this.
-This may or may not be an original thought or observation (economists: if not, please place source in comments section and I will cite it.)
+This may or may not be an original thought or observation.

 The extent to which the value of a service to an individual approaches infinity (such as a human life saved), is the extent to which a person expects it to be provided to them for free.
 Any charge for this infinitely valuable service will not be considered a very fortunate undercharge.
 Instead, the extent to which there is any charge at all for the infinitely valuable service, is the extent to which the receiver of the service will harbor undue resentment toward whomever profited any amount from providing it.